skooter500/GE1-2021-2022/README.md

     - When you launch Unity in the labs, you will get an error about there being no license installed.
 To get around this you have to log-in to Unity using your credentials and then activate a Unity personal license on the machine.
     - You will also need to go to Edit | Preferences and set the External Script Viewer to be VS Code
 - Create an account on github if you don't already have one and be sure to set up a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) as this is what you will have to use as a password now
-- Fork the repository for the course
+- Fork the repository for the course (click the fork button above)
 - Clone the repository and cd into the folder  you cloned:

 ```bash